emnify/product-docs/docs/glossary.md

 The SMS sent and received between an application and a device (or vice versa).

 :::info
-Learn more about the [SMS types supported by the emnify platform](/services/sms) and [A2P routing via the emnify REST API](https://cdn.emnify.net/api/doc/sms-callback.html).
+Learn more about the [SMS types supported by the emnify platform](/services/sms) and how to [Receive MO SMS via API callback](https://cdn.emnify.net/api/doc/sms-callback.html).
 :::

 ## Assigned SIM